airbytehq/airbyte/airbyte-integrations/connectors/source-sap-fieldglass/README.md

-# Sap Source
+# Sap Fieldglass Source

-This is the repository for the Sap configuration based source connector.
+This is the repository for the Sap Fieldglass configuration based source connector.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/sap).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/sap-fieldglass).

 ## Local development